Seven of Nine: Attire and filming issues

 Treviño praised the subsequent changes to her costume in order to reduce its sexuality, saying that "it is much more sensible, because she's still an attractive person but then you get away from that titillation stuff which I think is so demeaning not only to the audience, but it's kinda of demeaning to what Star Trek is about."
 The later versions of her costumes still required 20 minutes to get into before filming could start, but Ryan said they were much more forgiving, "In the silver costume, if I got goosebumps, you could see them.
 The brown costume is a thicker, stronger fabric.
 It's not quite so clingy, so the waist doesn't have to be cinched in."
 That version of the costume also removed the vertical bones of the corset, which allowed Ryan to have greater flexibility while wearing it.

-One of the major remaining pieces of Borg technology that Ryan continued to wear for the part was what she described as "That little thing over my eye".
+One of the major remaining pieces of Borg technology that Ryan continued to wear for the part was what she described as "[t]hat little thing over my eye".
 This was because the term that referred to it in the episodes would change depending on the writers and the episode itself, she explained that "Sometimes, it's my cortical implant.
 Sometimes, it's my cranial implant.
 Sometimes, it's my ocular implant."